MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  You have to keep working on it and you only stop when you die.

-Your legacy lives on for as long as you want it to continue after you are physically gone from this dimension.
+Your legacy lives on for as long as you want it to continue after you are physically gone from this reality.

  Retirement is a myth!